bluesky/tiled/README.md

   a given generic container.

-* DataSources MUST implement a method ``describe()`` with no arguments which returns a description sufficient to construct the container before fetching chunks of the data.
-The content of this description depends on the container.
-For example, it always includes the machine data type, and where applicable it includes shape, chunks, and a notion of high-level structure like columns, dimensions, indexes.
-This should include links to get the chunks with a range of available serializations.
+* DataSources MUST implement a method ``describe()`` with no arguments which returns a description of the structure of this data.
+For each container (array, dataframe, etc.) there will be a specific schema for this description (TBD).
+For example, "array" reports machine data type, shape, and chunks.
+  Richer structure (e.g. xarray) will include high-level structure like columns, dimensions, indexes.

 * DataSources MUST implement a method ``read()`` with no arguments which returns the data structure.